dansgte5/Elk-Stack/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the __Jump Box__ machine can accept connections from the Internet.
+Only the Jump Box Provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 24.140.176.26

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by Jumpbox Provisioner.
 The Jumpbox-Provisioner is the only machine I allowed access to the ELK Server.
 The Private IP of the Jumpbox-Provisioner is used to access the machines within the nextwork.

 A summary of the access policies in place can be found in the table below.